Fx-Professional-Services/HorizonDocs/Horizon User Guide/02 All Parties/Create a Party Record.md

 - **Employee**: A person who works for or is employed by the organization managing or using the system.
 - **Vendor**: A person or company that provides goods or services to the organization using the system.

-Each Party type has different roles, permissions, and interactions within the system.
+Each party type has different roles, permissions, and interactions within the system.
 To create a record for a particular type of party, click one of the links below:

 [Create a New Customer Record](#create-a-new-customer-record)